Njabs08/Njabs08/README.md

 IT Student · BYU-Pathway Worldwide

 🎯 About Me

-I'm an IT student with a strong focus on Networking  passionate about how systems communicate, connect, and stay secure.
-I believe in continuous learning and enjoy exploring how technology shapes the world around us.
+I'm an IT student and certified IT Professional passionate about building reliable, secure, and efficient technology infrastructure.
+I work across networking, Linux, cloud, databases, and cybersecurity — and I enjoy solving real-world problems with clean, practical solutions.
+Outside of tech, I serve as Vice President of the Student Council at BYU Pathway Worldwide, and I'm always working on something whether it's a chess opening, a new automation workflow, or a business idea.

+## Certifications
+CertificateIssuerStatusIT Professional CertificateEnsign College✅ Apr 2026Technical Support Engineer CertificateEnsign College✅ Oct 2025PathwayConnect CertificateBYU Pathway Worldwide✅ Aug 2025CompTIA A+CompTIA✅
+CompletedCompTIA Linux+CompTIA✅
+CompletedSQLLinkedIn Learning✅
+CompletedMicrosoft ExcelLinkedIn Learning✅
+CompletedAzure AI FundamentalsMicrosoft🔄 In Progress Cybersecurity Certification—🔄 In Progress

 🔭 Currently Working On